coreylowman/dfdx/README.md

 use stag::prelude::*;

 fn main() {
-    // construct the MLP as defined above with all parameters filled with 0s let mut model = chain!(Linear<10, 32>, ReLU, Linear<32, 32>, ReLU, Linear<32, 2>, Tanh);
+    // construct a 2 layer MLP with ReLU activations and all weights/biases filled with 0s let mut model = chain!(Linear<10, 32>, ReLU, Linear<32, 32>, ReLU, Linear<32, 2>, Tanh);

     // create a 1x10 tensor filled with 0s